komsan-k/977-220/work/hw-1/README.md

 # Verilog Stopwatch Simulation (BCD Counter)

-This README provides instructions for simulating a **BCD-based stopwatch** (minute / second / centi-second) using Verilog.\
+This provides instructions for simulating a **BCD-based stopwatch** (minute / second / centi-second) using Verilog.
-It includes:\
+It includes:
-- BCD counter module\
+- BCD counter module
-- Stopwatch top module\
+- Stopwatch top module
-- Simulation testbench\
+- Simulation testbench
 - Instructions for running the simulation

 ------------------------------------------------------------------------